crotteau/asteroids/README.md

 The goal of this project was to showcase my knowledge of React, Router, Asynchrounous JavaScript, and E2E testing with Cypress.
 I'm currently 5 months in to a front end program at Turing's School of Software and design and spent ~35hrs over the past week creating this project.

 ## Challenges and Wins
-A major win for this project was feeling capable to create a React App using async JavaScript from start to finish.
-I enjoyed the freedom to explore any concept and implement it how I saw fit, and despite this being a final project, I still learned a lot more along the way.
+A major win for this project was feeling capable in creating a React App using async JavaScript from start to finish.
+I also enjoyed the freedom to explore any concept and implement it how I saw fit, and despite this being a final project, I still learned a lot more along the way.
 When I reached my MVP, I continued exploring new React libaries and CSS animations to enhance my project.
 There was a lot of troubleshooting involved with these new features, but I'm happy with the final product and am excited to continue building upon it.

 ## Future Directions
 - Update all asteroids display for improved readibility and accessibility